Durant, Curry carry Warriors past Nuggets

 Denver’s second unit sparked a run in the second quarter that wiped out a 13-point deficit and gave the Nuggets a 47-41 lead.
 Golden State started the quarter 1 of 13 from the field but got hot in the last five minutes to lead 60-55 at intermission.

 NOTES: Michigan State basketball coach Tom Izzo sat behind the Warriors’ bench.
-He coached Denver SG Gary Harris and Golden State PF Draymond Green in college. ...Golden State coach Steve Kerr said he regretted using offensive language toward a referee in Thursday’s win over San Antonio.
+He coached Denver SG Gary Harris and Golden State PF Draymond Green in college.
+He spent the day talking with both players. ...Golden State coach Steve Kerr said he regretted using offensive language toward a referee in Thursday’s win over San Antonio.
 “That was embarrassing,” he told reporters at Saturday morning’s shootaround.
 “My daughter sent me the meme of it.
 It was all over the Internet.
 I just hung my head in shame.” ...
 Nuggets F Juancho Hernangomez (mononucleosis) has started practicing but is still not close to returning. ...
 Golden State G Shaun Livingston was inactive for rest.